 People are greedy.
 Greed is inherent in human nature.
 Sometimes the motivation created by greed can result in innovation.
 This helps humanity.
 However, there are some things, like mental health and health care in general, where greed-driven systems create a hellscape for the people that depend on them.
 This is the current situation in the United States where greedy people and organizations exploit the people in inhumane ways.
 Morally bankrupt politicians take campaign contributions to do the dirty work of the corporations who profit from people's sickness and desperation.
-Only a sick and depraved country like the United States could tolerate a health care system like ours when we are awash in riches.
+Only a sick and depraved leadership in a country could tolerate a health care system like ours when we are awash in riches.

 The mental health system can't be fixed unless we fix the health care system.
 To fix the health care system it must be human-centered rather than money-centered.
 The only way to do that is to get the corruption out of government.
 The only way to do that is to clean up media and social media that pollutes the minds of the voters with lies and propaganda.
 This would also require political will where there is none.
-Maybe if people were better educated they would come to different conclusions but we teach to tests rather than to critical thinking so we have an easily manipulated populace that is vulnerable to going against their own best interests.
+Maybe if people were better educated they would come to different conclusions but we have an easily manipulated populace that is vulnerable to going against their own best interests.
 The people fight each other while the status quo exploits them mercilessly.
 Life is good at the top.

 Considering the amount of effort required to change the sickness of the political system and the economic system, we have to start thinking locally.
 The hope is that by creating human-centered systems at the local level, successes can be replicated enough that eventually nation-wide change would be inevitable.
 It's the same process that led to national gay marriage adoption and the eventual legalization of cannabis at the national level.